Ichthyosis vulgaris

 Ichthyosis vulgaris (also known as "autosomal dominant ichthyosis" and "Ichthyosis simplex") is a skin disorder causing dry, scaly skin.
-It is the most common form of ichthyosis, affecting around 1 in 250 people.
+It is the most common form, and one of the mildest forms, of ichthyosis, affecting around 1 in 250 people.
 For this reason it is known as common ichthyosis.
 It is usually an autosomal dominant inherited disease (often associated with filaggrin), although a rare non-heritable version called acquired ichthyosis exists.

 Presentation

+Ichthyosis vulgaris is the most common type within the ichthyoses, a diverse group of inherited skin disorders characterized by the way the skin produces keratin.
+These conditions all share the common trait of causing generalized skin scaling, which can range in its intensity.
+In comparison to the other forms of ichthyosis, IV is generally viewed as the least severe.
 The symptoms of the inherited form of ichthyosis vulgaris are not usually present at birth but generally develop between three months and five years of age.
 The symptoms will often improve with age, although they may grow more severe again in old age.
+But when ichthyosis vulgaris is typically in infancy, signs like skin dryness (xerosis), skin lesions, keratosis pilaris (small skin bumps), thickened skin on the palms and soles (palmoplantar hyperlinearity), scaly skin (scaly dermatosis), and, in severe cases, red and inflamed skin (erythroderma) become apparent, usually by age 5.
+While most individuals with this condition can expect a regular lifespan, potential complications include vitamin D deficiency and hearing problems due to ear scaling.
+Furthermore, the visible changes in the skin can significantly diminish a person's quality of life.
+As the primary therapeutic approach, physicians often recommend using creams containing 10% urea, along with ceramides and other moisturising compounds, to manage ichthyosis vulgaris.

 The condition is not life-threatening; the impact on the patient, if it is a mild case, is generally restricted to mild itching and the social impact of having skin with an unusual appearance.
 People with mild cases have symptoms that include scaly patches on the shins, fine white scales on the forearms and upper arms, and rough palms.
 People with the mildest cases have no symptoms other than faint, tell-tale "mosaic lines" between the Achilles tendons and the calf muscles.

 Severe cases, although rare, do exist.
-Severe cases entail the buildup of scales everywhere, with areas of the body that have a concentration of sweat glands being least affected.
+Severe cases entail the buildup of scales everywhere, with areas of the body that have a concentration of sweat glands being the least affected.
 Areas where the skin rubs against together, such as the armpits, the groin, and the "folded" areas of the elbow and knees, are less affected.
 Various topical treatments are available to "exfoliate" the scales.
 These include lotions that contain alpha-hydroxy acids.